shoeffner/mthesis/src/conclusion.md

 \Gaze{}'s goals to be easily integrable, extendable, to be +FOSS, well documented, and cross-platform are mostly fulfilled.
-While it is sufficiently easy to integrate \Gaze{} into software as shown in @sec:building-installing-and-using-gaze, it is not possible to extend
+While it is sufficiently easy to integrate \Gaze{} into software as shown in @sec:building-installing-and-using, it is not possible to extend
 \Gaze{} with a custom pipeline step without building it from source.
 It would have been a bigger success if \Gaze{} truly followed a multi-purpose plugin architecture to quickly prototype custom pipeline steps and test new models.
 But because \Gaze{}